navibyte/geospatial/dart/attributes/README.md

-**Attributes** is a library package for [Dart](https://dart.dev/) and [Flutter](https://flutter.dev/) mobile developers to help on handling identifiers, property value maps, and dynamic data objects or *Entities*.
+**Attributes** is a library package for [Dart](https://dart.dev/) and [Flutter](https://flutter.dev/) mobile developers to help on handling values and property maps, identifiers and dynamic data objects or *Entities*.
 It also contains utility functions to convert dynamic values to typed null-safe primitive values.

 Key features:
 * **ValueAccessor**: an interface to access typed values by key